 - Within 30 days after your dependent's arrival, you will need to arrange for health insurance.
-If you are currently insured by GSU Health Insurance Plan (SHIP), you can apply for dependent insurance coverage at additional cost.
+If you are currently insured by Georgia State Health Insurance Plan (SHIP), you can apply for dependent insurance coverage at additional cost.
 If you are covered by a different insurance company, contact your provider to inquire about possible options.
 For more information on insurance for dependents please see the Health Insurance information on the ISSS website.

 Study in J-2 Status

 There is no regulatory restriction on study for J-2 dependents.
 J-2 dependents wishing to pursue study at the university level are permitted to study full-time, with no additional authorization needed from an immigration standpoint.
 Children holding J-2 status are eligible to enroll in local schools.

-For information from the Georgia Department of Education regarding school enrollment, please click here.
+Visit the Georgia Department of Education website for more information regarding school enrollment.

-Please note that J-2 dependents pursuing studies at the university or graduate level are not eligible to receive positions such as GRAs (Graduate Research Assistantships) or GTAs (Graduate Teaching Assistantships) unless they have first applied for and received an Employment Authorization Document (EAD card).
+Please note that J-2 dependents pursuing studies at the university or graduate level are not eligible to receive positions such as Graduate Research Assistantships (GRAs) or Graduate Teaching Assistantships (GTAs) unless they have first applied for and received an Employment Authorization Document (EAD card).
 Please see the "Work Authorization for J-2 Dependents" section for more information on how to request this authorization.

 Work Authorization for J-2 Dependents

 - In order to engage in employment in the United States, J-2 visa holders must obtain a work permit from U.S. Citizenship and Immigration Services (USCIS), known as an EAD card.
 Employment may not begin until the J-2 has received the Employment Authorization Document (EAD).
-This process may take three months or more, so applicant should plan to apply well in advance of the anticipated employment start date.
+This process may take three months or more, so the applicant should plan to apply well in advance of the anticipated employment start date.